 This complicated issue often results in negative financial consequences for car accident victims.
 A personal injury attorney can handle the coordination of benefits between your medical insurance and car insurance companies.
 Otherwise, your health care insurance company may demand reimbursement for expenses it paid out of your car insurance settlement amount.

-We have offices in Andover and Newton, and we represent clients in Boston and throughout Massachusetts.
-Contact us to schedule a free consultation.
+With an office in North Andover, we represent clients in Boston and throughout Massachusetts.
+Contact us online or call 978-794-7900 to schedule a free consultation.
 You will pay no legal fees unless we recover compensation for you.